alexbosworth/memcache-client/README.md

     var MemcacheClient = require('memcache-client');
     var mc = new MemcacheClient('localhost', 11211);

+### Error responses

+All memcache calls take as the last parameter a callback that should in turn accept error and response parameters in that order.
+The error param will always have a type property, and may also have a description property.
+Errors may be returned for ordinary conditions such as a key that is not found, or in exceptional cases, such as failure in the server connection.

 ### Set, Add, Replace, Prepend, Append, Cas

 The following snippet sets with the default options, which may be omitted.
 Note that the value may be a string or